Octavius-Dante/Arthelais/ex_17/Readme.md

 - *It wraps the functionality of entire Fiori app*
 - *It is companion with a file called application description (manifest.json)*
 - *There is only one Component.js per app - file name should be ( Component.js )*
-- *It inherits from SAP standard class sap/ui/core/mvc/UIComponent*
+- *It inherits from SAP standard class sap/ui/core/UIComponent - base class*
+- *This base class gets us free functionality and objects example (Router)*

 </br></br>